Arifakash16/Angular_Practice_Project/README.md

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

 ## Completed Task
--Setup & Installation
+- Setup & Installation
--Data Binding(Interpolation, property binding, two way data binging(ngModel))
+- Data Binding(Interpolation, property binding, two way data binging(ngModel))

 ## Additional Resources